Article

 Compliance isn't a milestone, it's a maintenance state

-One of the most persistent misconceptions I hear from business leaders is that immigration compliance is something you achieve.
+One of the most persistent misconceptions is that immigration compliance is something you achieve.
 You get the permit, you check the box, you move on.

 That's not how it works.

 Work authorization is an ongoing obligation.
-Right-to-work monitoring doesn't stop at hire.
+The right-to-work doesn't stop at hire.
 Permit conditions can change.
 Extensions require lead time.
-Employees transition between roles, locations, and entity structures — and those transitions often carry immigration implications that nobody in the original approval chain anticipated.
+Employees transition between roles, locations, and pay structures and those transitions often carry immigration implications that require immediate intervention.

 The companies building real resilience here have shifted their thinking from case management to status management.
 The question isn't just "did we get the permit?"
-It's "do we know, right now, where every assignee stands — and what's expiring in the next 90 days?"
+It's "do we know every employee's current status and what's expiring in the next 90 days?"

-That visibility used to require a full-time coordinator per region.
+This type of visibility is the full time job of a mobility or work authorisation team.
 In 2026, it requires the right platform and the right expertise sitting behind it.

 Deel's immigration experts guide us through critical decisions, especially in complex countries like the United States, always ensuring legal compliance in each applicable state.